 Fellowship and community with joyful Christians of all ages in our beautiful and historic sanctuary, modern fellowship center, gym and kitchen.
 These facilities are available for use by congregational members as well as community groups.

-Weekly Sunday School, Children's Church, and Children's Messages for our younger members.
+Weekly Sunday School and Children's Church (during the Worship Service) from September through May, and Children's Messages for our younger members.
 Vacation Bible School is offered in June.
 Additional youth events are offered at various times throughout the school year.

-Adult Sunday School is led by the pastor and runs from September thru May.
-A Midweek Bible Study, also led by the pastor, meets on Wednesday mornings at 10 AM in the Fellowship Center Conference Room.
+Adult Sunday School runs from September thru May.
+A Midweek Bible Study meets on Wednesday mornings at 10 AM in the Fellowship Center Conference Room.
 These studies enrich our knowledge and understanding of the Bible and God's inclusive love for all people.

 Annual events such as outside worship services and picnics (May and September), Community Thanksgiving Dinner, live theater productions, and fundraisers (candymaking, apple dumpling making, etc.) which promote fellowship and support our assorted mission projects.